 Applicants cannot be affiliated with the EMIL consortium partners nor can they be employees of the EMIL partners.
 All potential conflicts of interest will be assessed carefully.
 Please see more info here.

 Individuals will not be permitted to act as project coordinators in more than one application.

 The applicants submitting the proposal have not had a proposal funded in a previous EMIL application window.

-Due to the complexities of the UK-EU research relationship, UK companies and other UK entities are not eligible for funding under this call.
-In the next call, however, this may change as EMIL is currently exploring solutions to fund the UK entities.
+Due to the complexities of the UK-EU research relationship, UK companies, and other UK entities, unfortunately, are not eligible for funding.

 Financial eligibility requirements for applicants